Langerhans Cell Histiocytosis Treatment (PDQ®): Treatment - Patient Information [NCI] - General Information About Langerhans Cell Histiocytosis (LCH)

 - Having infections as a newborn.

-- In whites, having a family history of thyroid disease.
+- Having a personal history or family history of thyroid disease.